 Vitamin D and its metabolites have a significant clinical role because of their interrelationship with calcium homeostasis and bone metabolism.
-Rickets due to vitamin D deficiency is now rare except in populations with unusually low sun exposure and lack of vitamin D in fortified foods.
-Subclinical vitamin D deficiency, as measured by low levels of 25OHD, has been described among adolescents [5,6] and the elderly [7,8], and may contribute to the development of osteoporosis and an increased risk of fractures and falls in the elderly.
-In addition to its role in calcium and bone homeostasis, vitamin D potentially regulates many other cellular functions.
+Rickets (children) and osteomalacia (children and adults) due to severe vitamin D deficiency are now uncommon except in populations with unusually low sun exposure, lack of vitamin D in fortified foods, and malabsorptive syndromes.
+Subclinical vitamin D deficiency, as measured by low serum 25(OH)D, is very common.
+In the National Health and Nutrition Examination Survey (NHANES) 2005 to 2006, 41.6 percent of adult participants (≥20 years) had 25(OH)D levels below 20 ng/mL (50 nmol/L) .
+This degree of vitamin D deficiency may contribute to the development of osteoporosis and an increased risk of fractures and falls in the elderly.
+Vitamin D may also regulate many other cellular functions.

 This topic review provides an overview of vitamin D. Other reviews discuss specific issues related to vitamin D:

 ●(See "Causes of vitamin D deficiency and resistance".)